 Bahasa Malaysia and Bahasa Indonesia

 Some people might not know that Bahasa Malaysia is very similar to Bahasa Indonesia (the Indonesian language).
-To draw a parallel they are as similar as British English is to American English or the Spanish of Spain to that of South America.
-A Malaysian speaking Bahasa Malaysia in Indonesia would normally be understood just as an Indonesian would be in Malaysia.
+To draw a parallel they are quite as similar as British English is to American English or the Spanish of Spain to that of South America.
+A Malaysian speaking Bahasa Malaysia in Indonesia would normally be understood despite some lexical differences just as an Indonesian would be in Malaysia.
 Some differences exist though, mainly in vocabulary.
 Thus an Indonesian would say bisa whereas a Malaysian would say boleh (both mean "can").
 Some examples of differences between Malay and Indonesian words in common use are shown in the following table.
 Note that some of the Indonesian words are of Dutch origin.

 ponsel, telepon genggam